 - forums and groups for free plugins

-- probably both if you are a paying customer of a freemium plugin.
+- both if you are a paying customer of a freemium plugin.

 Needless to say, these vary a bit, case by case.

 It can easily be said that most of the WordPress plugins are free.
-Whether someone is gaining experience as a developer, by maintaining a plugin or a studio is making a name for themselves, free plugins are available to serve nearly any purpose.
-Just make sure the plugin you chose is used on at least 5,000 websites and has at least a 4.5 star rating and you should be good.
+Whether someone is gaining experience as a developer or a studio is making a name for themselves – free add-ons are available to serve nearly any purpose.
+Just make sure the plugin you choose is actively updated and has a high user rating and you should be good.

-Paid plugins usually offer an entire tool for your website or a service you can make money from, designed professionally and with exclusive ticket or e-mail support.
+Premium plugins usually offer an entire suite for your website or a service you can make money from, designed professionally and with exclusive ticket or email support.

-Moving on to marketplaces such as CodeCanyon which is currently the biggest marketplace for premium plugins on the web.
+You can then explore marketplaces such as CodeCanyon, which is currently the biggest marketplace for premium plugins on the web.

-An alternative that’s been around since the early days of the word-wide web is HotScipts.com.
+An alternative that’s been around since the early days of the internet is HotScripts.com.
 HotScripts offers a good collection of free and premium plugins.

-3. You are now browsing the WordPress plugins catalogue.
-Use the search field to the right or the filters below the Add Plugins title to find your desired plugins.
+3. You are now browsing the WordPress plugins catalog.
+Use the search field on the right to find your desired plugin.
 For the purpose of this tutorial, let’s type “wordpress importer” into the search field.

 4. WordPress Importer enables you to import previously exported content from another website.
-Click on the Install button, at the top right corner search result for the plugin.
+Click on the Install Now button, at the top right corner to add this plugin.

-6. You are now redirected to the Plugins screen with a notification below the page title “Plugin activated.”
-The installation process is now completed and you can see where in the admin the plugin has registered: in the main menu, click on Tools → Import and at the bottom of the table with importers will be the WordPress importer.
+6. You are now back on the Plugins screen with a notification below the page title “Plugin activated.”
+The installation process is now completed and you can see where in the admin the plugin has registered.

-Note: Usually plugins appear in much more obvious places such as the Settings menu, located at the bottom of the main menu or they have a main menu link exclusively dedicated to themselves.
-If you are unsure where to find a plugin, always check the plugin documentation.
+Note: Plugins usually appear in obvious places, such as the Settings menu, or they get their own link for easier management.
+If you are unsure where to find a plugin – always check the plugin documentation.